Liberia declared Ebola-free, signalling end to West African epidemic

 "We must be grateful to God and then to the government and its partners for the country to be declared free of Ebola.
 I only hope that it is the last time that we experience Ebola."

-(Additional reporting by Keiran Guilbert, Stephanie Nebehay, Tom Miles, Emma Farge, Matt Mpoke Bigg, Kate Kelland and Ben Hirschler; Writing by Edward McAllister; Editing by Jeremy Gaunt, Pravin Char, Grant McCool)
+(Additional reporting by Keiran Guilbert, Stephanie Nebehay, Tom Miles, Emma Farge, Matt Mpoke Bigg, Kate Kelland and Ben Hirschler; Writing by Edward McAllister; Editing by Jeremy Gaunt and Pravin Char)